LinuxforPunks/homeassistant-to-dunst/README.md

 Add dunst to the autostart file of the DE

-Enter correct username into systemd service
+Enter correct local username into systemd service Enter correct HomeAssistant username and password into shell script

 Enter correct topic name into shell script - currently this is for mom to tell kids on the gaming PCs that it is time for dinner therefore **topic: desktop/gaming/alerts**